Suor/funcy/docs/seqs.rst

 .. function:: first(seq)

     Returns first item in sequence.
-Raises :exc:`ValueError` if sequence is empty.
+Returns ``None`` if sequence is empty.

 .. function:: second(seq)

     Returns second item in sequence.
-Raises :exc:`ValueError` if there are less than two items in it.
+Returns ``None`` if there are less than two items in it.

 .. function:: rest(seq)